-As we edged towards the final 25-minutes of the Europa League quarter-final 2nd leg against Borussia Dortmund, few supporters would have been backing Liverpool on in-running online betting to beat the Germans with any genuine belief.
+As we edged towards the final 25-minutes of the Europa League quarter-final 2nd leg against Borussia Dortmund, few supporters would have been backing Liverpool to beat the Germans with any genuine belief.

 Then of course we had one of those European nights for which Anfield is renowned, as the Reds stormed back from 3-1 down to win 4-3 in a pulsating game and secure a semi-final tie against Villarreal.